allisonfeeney/guid-data/README.md

   ISO 10303 Industrial automation systems and integration -- Product data presentation and exchange ANSI Quality Information Framework Standard v3.0, Dimensional Metrology Standards Consortium

+Five use cases are considered:
+  Design to manufacturing release
+  OEMs collaborate on a design iteration
+  Design change due to manufacturing feedback
+  Compare different versions or products
+  Design change due to test results

+The data in this repository comes from different sources, governed by different licenses.
+License information shall be provided for each data source.
+For data created by NIST, the following license applies.

 NIST License
 This data/work was created by employees of the National Institute of Standards and Technology (NIST), an agency of the Federal Government.
 Pursuant to title 17 United States Code Section 105, works of NIST employees are not subject to copyright protection in the United States.
 This data/work may be subject to foreign copyright.